Preview: United v Bournemouth

 For all our Summer Series games, including the Bournemouth match, we’ll be bringing subscribers the action live on MUTV via our dedicated TV channel, on ManUtd.com and through the United App, except for fans in the US due to rights issues.

-You can subscribe to MUTV here for just £7.99 a month, or save money with our £29.99 annual plan, giving you 24/7 access to our entire catalogue of content, as well as the live pre-season games.
+You can subscribe to MUTV here for just £29.99 with an annual plan, giving you 24/7 access to our entire catalogue of content, as well as the live pre-season games.

 We'll be on the ground to bring you exclusive updates, reaction and analysis throughout pre-season.